BAKM TERMS AND CONDITIONS

 Attitude refers to a student’s character in reaction to challenges that maybe set them in class, whether this be fitness testing, sparring or helping others.
 We constantly assess this and will not promote or even train a student who we believe is lacking in good attitude & comradeship

-Upon reaching Krav Maga instructor status the respective instructor is then able to teach and grade other students up to 2 grades below their own grade, so for example a blue grade instructor can promote up to red, a purple to green, a brown to blue and so on.
+Upon reaching Krav Maga instructor status the respective instructor is then able to teach and grade other students up to 2 grades below their own grade, so for example a blue grade instructor can promote up to red, a purple to green, a brown to blue and so on

-The qualified BAKM Krav Maga instructor will have arrived at this position through either attending and successfully passing firstly the BAKM Self Defence instructor course, followed by the BAKM Krav Maga instructor course or having already attained the relevant grades through attendance with an affiliated BAKM school
+The qualified BAKM Krav Maga instructor will have arrived at this position through either attending and successfully passing firstly the BAKM Self Defence instructor course, followed by the BAKM Krav Maga instructor course or having already attained the relevant grades through attendance with an affiliated BAKM school and then successful completion of phase 1 and phase 2 instructor training.
+In short then, the aspiring Krav Maga instructor must attend and complete both phases 1 and 2 of instructor training to attain instructor status and have a valid insurance for this role

 The ranks for children are different.
 Blue grade and higher ranks have age requirements (must be over 16) and so children have the following ranks beginning with White, Yellow, Orange, Red and Green with the highest rank being a blue belt which can only be issued to them when they are over 16 (when they can also join the adult groups for training).